Best Adaptogens for Menopause: Natural Remedies to Ease Symptoms

 Delving deeper into its potential, the research shows that Rhodiola rosea might warrant exploration as a promising selective estrogen receptor modulator (SERM), offering hope for the prevention, postponement, or alleviation of cognitive, psychological, cardiovascular, and osteoporotic challenges associated with menopause.

 Black Cohosh is another go-to adaptogen for women in menopause, often renowned for its “cooling” qualities.
 Based on recent research, black cohosh appears effective in alleviating menopausal symptoms related to estrogen imbalances.
-A 2010 review reported a 26% reduction in night sweats and hot flashes with black cohosh supplements.
-A 2013 review showed better symptom relief compared to a placebo.

 Ongoing studies suggest potential benefits, including temperature regulation in female rats.
 Menopausal symptoms it may address include hot flashes, night sweats, vaginal issues, pain during intercourse, sleep problems, mood changes, decreased libido, heart palpitations, hearing issues, vertigo, reduced bone density, heart disease risk, and cognitive decline.